How We Went from Losing Money on FB Ads to a 147x Return on Ad Spend in 3 Months

 Is the whole purpose of Phase 1.

-We cover our entire testing methodology that went into having 18 different ad sets (spread across 3 separate campaigns) in hyper-detail inside Module 3 of ADdicted, where you'll learn the process of distinguishing the red-hot audiences from the lukewarm potential audiences to the iiiiiice cold audiences.
+We cover our entire testing methodology that went into having 18 different ad sets (spread across 3 separate campaigns) in hyper-detail inside Module 3 of ADdicted (no longer available), where you'll learn the process of distinguishing the red-hot audiences from the lukewarm potential audiences to the iiiiiice cold audiences.

 That way you can cut what doesn't convert and amp up what does.